luna/luna-book/interface.md

 # Interface

 We are ready to get started!
-If you're the kind of person who just skips introductions, you might want to read it anyway because it explains what you need to follow this chapter.
+If you're the kind of person who just skips introductions, you might want to read it anyway because it explains what you need in order to follow this chapter.

 ## Dashboard

 ![](/assets/hello_screen.png)

 Alright, you've got Luna Studio installed and running on your computer.
-After launch you will be greeted with the Dashboard.
-Think about it like about a mix of a "hello screen" and a place gathering all common quick start actions.
+After launch, you will be greeted with the Dashboard.
+Think about it as a mix of a "hello screen" and a place gathering all common quick start actions.
 You can always access the dashboard simply by pressing the Luna logo on the left toolbar.

 Dashboard allows you to:
   * access the community channels (chat);
-  * load one of example projects or tutorials;
+  * load one of the example projects or tutorials;
-  * create new local project;
+  * create a new local project;
   * open your recent projects;
-  * load one of community projects;
+  * load one of the community projects;
   * create a new community project.